For Fans Of

 Yet the most notable lyrical standout is the album’s sonically and emotionally brutal finale, ‘Paragon‘, written in honour of late Architects guitarist, Tom Searle.
 What gives this away is the mid-song line of “He once said to us, my friend hope is a prison/But the hope his chords sung only spread love/In a hollow crowned kingdom“, being the most prominent of the whole song, if not the whole record.
 Also, there’s the fact that Searle and Architects have been a key influence on Deiley’s own guitar playing, and Northlane’s sound in general.
 It really is a touching ode to a deceased peer and friend, and one that’s delivered in one of the strongest, most effective songs Northlane have ever written to date.
 [Metal Hammer have a great track-by-track rundown with Smith about the album, and you can read that here.]

 The first five songs – which includes recent single ‘Citizen’ kicking the record off – simply feel like ‘Node’ B-sides.
-Which is fine, that was a decent album at best; one I’d never label it ‘amazing’ nor ‘great’, mind you.
-But see, ‘Citizen’, ‘Colourwave’, ‘Savage’, ‘Solar‘ and ‘Heartmachine‘ are just business as usual, and simply what many are accustomed to in their post-‘Singularity’ era, (just with more singing present.)
-While these five are decent, average outings, they’re nothing that memorable admittedly, especially so when you consider the damn fine tracks that follow them.
-And it’s these songs that I get very, very excited about.
+Which is fine, that was a decent album at best; one I’d never label it as ‘amazing’ nor ‘great’, mind you.
+But see, ‘Citizen’, ‘Colourwave’, ‘Savage’, ‘Solar‘ and ‘Heartmachine‘ are just business as usual, and simply what many are accustomed to in their post-‘Singularity’ era.
+Just with more singing present, really.
+While these five track are decent outings, they’re nothing that memorable admittedly, especially when you consider the damn fine tracks that follow them.
+And it’s these remaining songs that I get very, very excited about.

 It’s on the back half of ‘Mesmer‘ where Northlane pulls out all of the stops and move from banger to pure banger and it’s ‘Intuition’ that helps kick things off into overdrive; a song that proves you don’t need a conventional “hook” to get stuck in people’s heads.
 Now, these remaining half-dozen songs aren’t drastic left turns, nor are they overly progressive from the band’s normal sonic template.
 Instead, something just… clicks right into place here in terms of songwriting, execution and the truly memorable moments the quintet delivers right up until the album’s final notes ring out.